 Yes, it feels counter-intuitive to what the workforce values.
 But in truth, any employer values a workforce that gets the job done and is responsive to the needs of their command chain.

 In fact, by sitting and working through complex problems, you will rebuild your brain’s ability to focus.
-Your short-term memory (aka working memory) will get better –, and your employer will love that!
+As a result, your short-term memory (aka working memory) will improve –and your employer will love that!

 And because your brain won’t constantly be trying to catch up with you, you won’t feel as stressed.
-You’ll like what you’re doing again.
-Or at least be able to hone in on what you don’t like much more easily.
+Instead, you’ll like what you’re doing again.
+Or at least hone in on what you don’t like much more easily.

 Also, as crazy as it might sound, you’ll get more done!
 There are two reasons for this.
 First, you’ll know how long things take and be able to schedule your day accordingly.
 Second, many of the “time wasters” that used to pull your attention away will naturally fall away.

 This includes your phone and unrelated open browser tabs.
 Even if you think you’re not distracted by them, notifications pull your attention, no matter how briefly.
 And merely having them there, shifts your focus.